-Activities funded by the City of Pasco during 2007 addressed the priorities established in the Tri-Cities 2005-2009 Consolidated Plan, which were drawn from an analysis of the needs and resources identified through the planning process.
+Activities funded by the City of Pasco during 2008 addressed the priorities established in the Tri-Cities 2005-2009 Consolidated Plan, which were drawn from an analysis of the needs and resources identified through the planning process.

-The goals and strategies are designed to provide a framework for action in undertaking housing and community development activities over the next five years.
+The goals and strategies were designed to provide a framework for action in undertaking housing and community development activities over the five year period.